Frequently Asked Questions

 Can I bring a lawyer to my hearing?

-The University's procedures allow students to bring a University Advocate to any type of hearing, but an attorney may only come to a University Panel Hearing.
+The University's procedures allow students to bring a University Adviser to any type of hearing, but an attorney may only come to a University Panel Hearing.
 However, students are expected to speak for themselves at hearings.
-Attorneys are permitted to communicate at hearings only with the individuals they represent and may not speak on behalf of a student or address the hearing body.
+Attorneys are permitted to communicate at Panel Hearings only with the individuals they represent and may not speak on behalf of a student or address the hearing body.

 How does my discipline history influence my status as a student, or future cases in which I might be involved?